-Access to pupil records will be available only to the pupil's parent or legal guardian, or the adult pupil, appropriate school personnel acting in the educational interest of the pupil, and such others as many be permitted access by rules of the State Board of Education and pursuant to Board Policy 8330.
+Access to student records will be available only to the student's parent or legal guardian, or the adult student, appropriate school personnel acting in the educational interest of the student, and such others as may be permitted access by rules of the State Board of Education and pursuant to Board Policy 8330.
 Any parent or adult pupil (18 years or age or older) may request the right to inspect the pupil's file by submitting a letter of request to the principal.
 A response will be provided within ten (10) days after receipt of said letter.